 Here,

-• The iterable is the existing iterable object.
+is the existing iterable object. - The

-• The member represents an element of iterable.
+represents an element of iterable. - The

 Let’s see an example to understand Dictionary comprehension.
 We will be creating a dictionary string_length where each key will be the element of string_list and its value will be the length of the string.
 Here, we will only consider even-length strings.